getsolus/help-center-docs/docs/packaging/submitting-a-package.md

 Lastly, many package builds may result in the generation of an ABI report.
 These files start with `abi_*` and must also be included, as they allow simple tracking of changes to symbols and dependencies.

-For all patch submissions you must be using the `arcanist` utility to communicate with the [Solus Developer Portal](https://dev.getsol.us/)
+For all patch submissions you must be using the `arcanist` utility to communicate with the [Solus Dev Tracker](https://dev.getsol.us/)

 ## Prior to Patch Submission